huzeifah-m/PBI-Pro-License-Automated-Control/README.md

 ### Building Flow Architecture
- •	Navigate to make.powerautomate.com and sign in
+ •	Navigate to [make.powerautomate.com]() and sign in.

- • Select the triggered by a designated event tab under the start from scratch section.

- •	In the pop-up window, type and click When a new response is submitted and the option to create is selected
+ • Select the 'Create' tab and create a new flow by selecting 'Automated cloud flow'.
+Then select the MSForms trigger 'When a new response is submitted'.

   ![](https://github.com/huzeifah-m/PBI-Pro-License-Automated-Control/blob/main/Images/Create%20new%20flow.gif)